 Before RAN3 can introduce support of the available data rate reporting for GBR QoS flows via user plane,

 Some company in RAN3 believe it is feasible to introduce enhancements to support of available data rate reporting for GBR QoS flows via user plane.

-RAN3 would like SA2 to clarify the definition of “available data rate”, and whether it is only below the GFBR, or between GFBR and MFBR, or even above MBFR; should it be periodic reporting, on demand reporting, or thresholds defined.
+In addition, some company in RAN3 would like SA2 to clarify the definition of “available data rate”, and whether it is only below the GFBR, or between GFBR and MFBR, or even above MBFR; should it be periodic reporting, on demand reporting, or thresholds defined.
 Also, some companies in RAN3 assume this is for semi-static traffic, but in case of dynamic there is concern that the available data rate would not be accurate and useful.

 2 Actions